Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 - Identity Initiative is assigned to the Platform management group.
 - Management Initiative is assigned to the Platform management group.
 - Connectivity Initiative is assigned to the Platform management group.
+- Azure VM Initiative is assigned to both Platform and Geography management groups.
+- Hybrid VM Initiative is assigned to both Platform and Geography management groups.
+- Key Management Initiative is assigned to the Geography management group.
+- Load Balancing Initiative is assigned to the Geography management group.
+- Network Changes Initiative is assigned to the Geography management group.
+- Recovery Services Initiative is assigned to the Geography management group.
+- Storage Initiative is assigned to the Geography management group.
-- Landing Zone Initiative is assigned to the Geography management group.
+- Web Initiative is assigned to the Geography management group.
 - Service Health Initiative is assigned to the top-most level(s) in your management group hierarchy.

 The following image illustrates an example of how the assignments might appear when the management group hierarchy does not align with Azure Landing Zones (ALZ).